masterleinad/CFL/README.md

 ### Incompressible, nonstationary Navier-Stokes

-Solution by implicit Euler scheme and Newton's method.
-Code is needed for Newton residual and matrix-vector multiplication.
+Solution by implicit Euler scheme and Picard iteration.
+Code is needed for the nonlinear residual and matrix-vector multiplication for the linearized problem.

 #### Code for Newton residual